ERnsTL/flowd/README_WIP.md

 * Load balancing with high availability, fail-over, reconnection of output ports and programmatic switching of output ports
 * Zeroconf service publishing and browsing based on mDNS (multicast DNS) resp.
 Bonjour
 * WebSocket server and client with retry on connection establishment

+## Writing Applications

+TODO rewrite section for flowd-rs

+Three stages usually:

+1. read and packetize data structures into IPs
+2. filter and transform
+3. assemble packets and output

+TODO difference is that this goes beyond ETL.
+It also goes beyond the DAGs, which seem fashionable these days.

+TODO modeling the application in terms of what data is relevant and what structure it has, where the data comes from, how it should be transformed and which results should be produced (see JPM book).

+TODO no conceptual dissonance between design and implementation stages.

+TODO straight implementation, almost waterfall-like, fewer refactorings.

+TODO Linear maintenance cost in relation to program size.